raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

 **Not operator** inverts a result of a logical operation.

-*Example:*

-The following script returns identifiers of all CRM contacts that first name is not equal to "Joe" and

-DoNotPhone or DoNotEmail properties are not equal to true.
+The following script snippet returns identifiers of all CRM contacts that first name is not equal to "Joe" and DoNotPhone or DoNotEmail properties are not equal to true.

 ```
 <select from="crmserver" entity="contact" var="contacts">